belzecue/MultiplayerSpaceEfficiency/README.md

 The other reason is that structs will at a minimum eat up 2 bytes of space.
 So if you have struct fields that are often 'optional', as in you don't always use those fields, they are still taking up space on the wire and using cpu time to serialize/deserialize.

-You can also use buffer pooling to good effect.
+You can also use buffer pooling from System.Buffers to good effect.
 This code produces no per message allocation:
 ```csharp
 var data = new MyDataClass();
 var pool = ArrayPool<byte>.Shared;